robdll/consent-api/Readme.md

 ## Documentation

+Documentation is public and is can be read [here](https://documenter.getpostman.com/view/1268581/Uz5GpcHW)

 ### Question
 1. Do you have a regex already in place in your system for email validity? if not, can the following be accepted?